 BME 363E BME 363E.
 Medical Device Design and Manufacturing.
 3 Hours.

 Restricted to biomedical engineering majors.
 Application of engineering principles in the conception, design and prototyping of medical devices.
 Development of team projects with emphasis on clinical and market needs analysis, creative and useful concept generation, engineering requirements and specifications, and written and oral reporting of intermediate and final prototype outcomes.
 Three lecture hours a week for one semester.
-Biomedical Engineering 363E and 377T (Topic: Medical Device Design and Manufacturing) may not both be counted.
-Prerequisite: The following coursework with a grade of at least C-: Biomedical Engineering 343, 349, 353, and 261L (or 251.).
+Only one of the following may be counted: Biomedical Engineering 363E, 377T (Topic: Medical Device Design and Manufacturing), Mechanical Engineering 371D, 379M (Topic: Medical Device Design and Manu).
+Prerequisite: The following coursework with a grade of at least C-: Biomedical Engineering 349, 353, and 261L.